bharathsudharsan/ML-Model-Combining/README.md

 # Combining Ubiquitous ML Models in IoT (Repo under construction)

+The concept of ***ML model aggregation rather than data aggregation*** has gained much attention as it boosts prediction performance while maintaining stability and preserving privacy.
+In a non-ideal scenario, there are chances for a base model trained on a single device to make independent but complementary errors.
+To handle such cases, in this repo, we implement 8 robust ML model combining methods that achieves reliable prediction results by combining numerous base models (trained on many devices) to form a central model that effectively limits errors, built-in randomness and uncertainties.

 ## Table of Contents

 ## Algorithms to Combining ML Models